coolFridge9/coolFridge9.github.io/_posts/2018-3-3-Orientation.md

 We also learned the technique to peer programming and mobbing.
 I attended the Say It As It Is learning lab and became an expert on giving feedback.

-## terminal stuff to remember
-  * remove a file :rm
-  * remove a directory: rm-rf